-Lecturer in Community Development
+Lecturer in Community Transformation

-Roland is currently the facilitator for the Masters in Transformational Development at Eastern College in Australia as well as heading community development training programme at CLTC.
-He has a BA from University of Cambridge and a Masters degree in Agricultural and Extension Education Services from University of Reading in the UK.
+Roland is currently the facilitator for the Masters in Transformational Development at Eastern College in Australia as well as heading community transformation training program at CLTC.
+He has a BA from University of Cambridge and a Master's degree in Agricultural and Extension Education Services from University of Reading in the UK.
 He had taught at All Nations College in the UK.
 He has considerable field experience in community development working for TEAR Fund in Kenya and Tanzania.

-Mani, Maxon BTh, MTh, PhD (candidate)
+Mani, Maxon BTh, MTh, PhD

-Dean of Graduate Studies
+Dean of Post-Graduate Studies

 Maxon graduated from CLTC with BTh in 2005.
 Prior to studying at CLTC Maxon was a member of the Defence Force for twelve years, was a church pastor for four years and has been the Pastoral Leadership Training Coordinator for four years with the Four Square Gospel Church.
 Maxon is married with five children.
-He joined the faculty in 2011 and in 2012 he graduated with the first cohort of students to complete the Master of Theology.
-He then served as Dean of Students until 2015 when he moved to Dunedin in New Zealand for PhD studies
+He joined the faculty in 2011 and in completed the Master of Theology in 2012.
+He then served as Dean of Students.
+In 2015 he moved to New Zealand for PhD studies at Otago University which he completed in 2018.